Guide to Iowa Solar Incentives & Tax Credits in 2025

 $6,800 - $9,000

-Last updated: December2024
+Last updated: March 2025

-Written by Ben Zientara , Edited by Catherine Lane
+Written by Jamie Smith , Edited by Catherine Lane , Fact-checked by Ben Zientara

-If you’re a resident of the Hawkeye State and you’ve considered going solar – there are a few ways you can save some money on your installation, all while soaking in the benefits of renewable energy.
+If you’re a resident of the Hawkeye State and you’ve considered going solar, there are a few ways you can save some money on your installation, all while soaking in the benefits of renewable energy.

-Overview of Iowa solar incentives and rebates
+Iowa solar incentives and rebates at a glance

 Incentive